Kisimul Castle: History

 The earliest documentary record of Kisimul Castle dates from the mid 16th century.
 Writing in 1549, Dean Monro stated of Barra that "Within the southwest end of this isle, ther enters a salt water loche, verey narrow in the entrey, and round and braide within.
 Into the middis of the saide loche there is ane ile, upon ane strenthey craige, callit Kiselnin, perteining to M’Kneil of Barray."
 However, Campbell (1936) points out that Monro has in part confused the nearby Bàgh Beag with Bàgh a' Chaisteil.

 The castle is built on a rocky islet in the bay, just off the coast of Barra.
 It can only be reached by boat.
 Kisimul has its own fresh water wells.
 Legend has it that was the stronghold of the MacNeils since the 11th century.

 Kisimul was abandoned in 1838 when the island was sold, and the castle's condition subsequently deteriorated.
 Some of its stone was used as ballast for fishing vessels, and some even ended up as paving in Glasgow.
 The remains of the castle, along with most of the island of Barra, were purchased in 1937 by Robert Lister MacNeil, the then chief of Clan MacNeil, who made efforts at restoration.

 In 2001 the castle was leased by the chief of Clan MacNeil to Historic Scotland for 1000 years for the annual sum of £1 and a bottle of whisky.
 For the 2011 census the island was classified by the National Records of Scotland as an inhabited island that "had no usual residents at the time of either the 2001 or 2011 censuses".

+Prior to the Covid pandemic, the castle was open to the public and could be accessed via boat trips.
+However, since then the castle has been closed to the public due to structural safety concerns.
+In late 2025, conservation efforts began with the intention of eventually re-opening the castle to the public.